 An emphasis on individual camera techniques, accessories, and specific problems.
 Individual projects and assignments will be critiqued.
+Studio time is available for students.
 (Prerequisite: ART 2610.)
-2 hrs. lecture, 4 hrs. studio.

 ART 2710 Printmaking I

 An introduction to the printmaking processes; concentrating on wood cuts, linoleum cuts, monoprints, and collographs.
 2 hrs. lecture, 4 hrs. studio.